 Thirdly, whatever your product is, take advantage of social media to engage your customers.
 Facebook and Twitter are great communication channels, which you can use to build a loyal community around your product.
 Also, social media allow you to deal with customer issues much faster than a traditional customer support service.

-Essential tip: Regularly interact with customers on social media and quickly adress all negative comments in a polite but professional way.
+Essential tip: Regularly interact with customers on social media and quickly address all negative comments in a polite but professional way.

 Every person working for a company that is selling products or services, should be guided by the motto “Customer experience is first and foremost”.
 Because today, as we’ve already explained, creating top-notch customer experience is not only helpful for business growth, it’s a necessity.